bytes7bytes7/mapster/README.md

 ## How to use

 1. Extend one of `Mapper` classes.
 There are 9 types: `OneSourceMapper`, `TwoSourcesMapper`, ...
    , `NineSourcesMapper`.
-Extend `OneSourceMapper`, if you want to map 1 object to another.
+Extend `OneSourceMapper`, if you need to map 1 object to another.
    Extend `TwoSourcesMapper`, if you need to map 2 objects to another, and so on up to 9 source objects.